Latest Events, News and Opportunities

 Rural Missioner’s Guild

 Do you want to be part of a community that seeks to further and deepen rural mission?
 This guild is hosted by Arthur Rank Centre which seeks to encourage and strengthen ecumenical work in rural spaces.
-Click on Rural Missioner’s Guild to find out more and how you can join below!
+Click on Rural Missioner’s Guild to find out more and how you can join!

 Volunteer Opportunity- Revive Community Café